LelsersLasers/HouseOfCards/README.md

     - Make a system that detects if on mobile and differentiate on that
         - For pause menu:
             - Display current status on toggles in pause menu
-        - Draw default joystick if touch
+        - Draw default joystick if on mobile and no touch
 - 0.10.x
     - Play nice with alt-tab
 - Else
+    - Resources
-    - Faster resource load
+        - Faster load
+        - Async?
-        - Or make it not just a black screen on load
+            - Avoid black screen on load
         - Improve audio quality?
     - Tweak
         - XP and score system
         - Scaling system and numbers